Food safety: approval procedure as private experts for cross-samples

-As a private expert for counter-samples, you need an approval for the examination of officially left behind samples.
+As a private expert for cross-samples, you need an approval for the examination of samples that have been officially left behind.

 As part of the official monitoring of foodstuffs and commodities, samples of foodstuffs, cosmetics, consumer goods and tobacco products are regularly taken to check their marketability.

-Economic operators may have the samples examined at their own expense by private experts (countersample experts) in order to refute complaints from the supervisory authorities and to demonstrate that they have complied with their duty of care.
+Economic operators may have the samples examined by private experts (cross-sampling experts) at their own expense in order to refute complaints from the supervisory authorities and to demonstrate that they have complied with their duty of care.

 As a private expert, you need an approval for the examination of officially left behind samples.
 You must have the training required in your respective field of expertise and have completed a practical activity of two years in this field.
 In addition to your professional competence, you must also be able to prove that you have a test laboratory suitable for the proper execution of the examination.